debrouwere/espy/README.md

     }

 This is useful as a basic building block for applications that need to render the same template many times with different data, for example blogposts that all use the same template or a design prototype that you want to have a couple of variations of.

+Note that, if you have an individual context file, e.g. `data/design.json`, in addition to context sets in `data/design`, the individual context file's data will override data in the `data/design/design.json` set.
+For your own sanity, don't use context sets and individual context files together for a single template.

 ### Using YAML files